 When "green building" first became trendy in the US, the focus was on declaring which materials were best for environmental health.
-Responsibly harvested wood products were declared FSC (Forest Stewardship Council), sustainable flooring products could be recognized as NSF (National Sanitation Foundation).
+Responsibly harvested wood products and sustainable flooring products could be recognized as NSF (National Sanitation Foundation).

 In the past few years we’ve seen the focus move towards a more human-centric perspective.
 In 2019 CaraGreen shifted from selling “sustainable architectural materials” to “healthy building materials.”